 One of the benefits of Weston is that there is very little traffic.
 The average commute to work is 17.90 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 Weston is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Weston in 2018 was $31,020, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $124,080 for a family of four.
+The per capita income in Weston in 2018 was $34,929, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $139,716 for a family of four.
 However, Weston contains both very wealthy and poor people as well.

 The most common language spoken in Weston is English.
 Other important languages spoken here include Miao/Hmong and Polish.